 Adult dosing is 4 mg PO qd; it may be increased to 8 mg/d.
 Dosing is not to exceed 4 mg PO qd in severe renal dysfunction (ie, CrCl < 30 mL/min) or with coadministration of drugs that decrease fesoterodine’s metabolism (eg, ketoconazole, itraconazole, clarithromycin).
 Pediatric dosing has not been established.

 Fesoterodine is a pregnancy category C drug.

-Historically, these drugs were used to treat major depression; however, they have an additional use that is not FDA approved—treatment of bladder dysfunction.
-They function to increase norepinephrine and serotonin levels.
+Treatment of bladder dysfunction is an off-label use of tricyclic antidepressants.
+These drugs function to increase norepinephrine and serotonin levels.
 In addition, they exhibit anticholinergic and direct muscle relaxant effects on the urinary bladder.

 Adult dosing is 10-50 mg PO qd/tid; the range is 25-100 mg qd.
 Pediatric dosing has not been established.